Discovering and documenting design history using the People’s Graphic Design Archive

 |Filed Under:||BIPOC, Collaboration, Design History, Design Research, Four-year Program, Non-design Majors|

-For 30 minutes at the end of each class, students get into groups of 3 with their classmates and search for something they feel should be documented, researched, and added to The People's Graphic Design Archive.
-After each group uploads what they found onto the PDGA they add the image and caption to a Figma timeline.
+For 30 minutes at the end of each class, students get into groups and search for something they feel should be documented, researched, and added to The People's Graphic Design Archive.
 When each group is finished they present their findings and research to the class.

 Through this project, students will improve their research and presentation skills.
 This project also prepares them for their final research papers due at the semester's end.

-Students submit screenshots of their submission on the PGDA followed by adding the image, description, and source to the shared Figma board.
+Students submit screenshots of their submission on the PGDA followed by a short presentation of their findings to the class.

 Students love getting together with their classmates at the end of class to find things they are interested in and want to learn more about.
 It's a fun assignment at the end of the class.